wol4aravio/OSOL.Extremum/README.md

 	* basic vector arithmetic,
 	* unified form of GoRN - generator of random numbers,
 	* automated testing of algorithm using dummy functions,
-	* support of interval vectors for interval optimization algorithms,
+	* support of interval vectors (boxes) for interval optimization algorithms,
 	* dummy examples how to create an algorithm using cores.

 **Planned Features**